Lazy-Newb-Pack/LNP-Linux-legacy/README.md

 Update: 28th, Feb 2015

-R3 - updated Pidgeot's PyLNP to 0.9.4, updated Dwarf Therapist to v31, Thank you so much @miffedmap and @lethosor, fixing #20 bug slayers!
+R3 - updated Pidgeot's PyLNP to 0.9.4, updated Dwarf Therapist to v31, some bug fixes from  [@miffedmap](https://github.com/miffedmap) and [@lethosor](https://github.com/lethosor) Thank you so much bug slayers!

 R2 - dfhack v0.40.24 r2, updated Pidgeot's PyLNP to 0.9.2a, updated graphics.